SkylineCommunications/dataminer-docs/connector-help/connector_help/Eaton_IPV70B2.md

 ## Usage

-This driver contains a number of different pages.
+This connector contains a number of different pages.

 ### Unit Configuration